vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

 called `lifecycle`.

-When a template specifies `lifecyle:immutable`, rather than creating the object templated in the supply chain template, Cartographer will create a ClusterRunTemplate and a Runnable.
+When a template specifies `lifecyle:immutable`, rather than creating the object templated in the supply chain template, Cartographer will create a Runnable and ensure that there is an appropriate ClusterRunTemplate.
 The ClusterRunTemplate will template out all of the fields that vary and the Runnable will provide all of these fields as inputs.
 The ClusterRunTemplate will provide outputs that match the outputs of the supply-chain template in question (ClusterSourceTemplate, ClusterImageTemplate, etc).

 ## Current example
 This is an example of what an app operator would need to do today to use